Ferritin blood test

-- Intestinal conditions that cause poor absorption of iron
+- Poor absorption of iron

-Veins and arteries vary in size from one patient to another and from one side of the body to the other.
+Veins and arteries vary in size from one person to another and from one side of the body to the other.
 Obtaining a blood sample from some people may be more difficult than from others.

-Other risks associated with having blood drawn are slight but may include:
+Other risks associated with having blood drawn are slight, but may include:

 - Excessive bleeding

-- Fainting or feeling light-headed
+- Fainting or feeling lightheaded

-- Hematoma (blood accumulating under the skin)
+- Hematoma (blood buildup under the skin)

 - Infection (a slight risk any time the skin is broken)

-- Last reviewed on 2/8/2012
+- Last reviewed on 1/21/2016